-Through logarithmic processing, we can not only better capture the proportional changes in the data, but also reduce the influence of heteroskedasticity to a certain extent, making the subsequent data analysis and model building more accurate and reliable.
-Further research can explore the potential relationship between these logarithmized financial indicators and export value, thus providing a more scientific basis for policy formulation.
+can explore the potential relationship between these logarithmized financial indicators and export value, thus providing a more scientific basis for policy formulation.

 In the sample of 22 provinces examined over the last 11 years, as presented in Table 3 data processed by logarithmic processing show that the variables show linear correlations of varying degrees.
-Export value (Exp) is positively correlated with green credit index (G_credit), green insurance (G_ins), green bond (G_bond) and green fund (G_fund), although the correlation coefficients are relatively low, suggesting that there is a certain degree of positive linkage between green financial development and export trade.
+Export value (Exp) is positively correlated with green credit index (G\credit), green insurance (G\ins), green bond (G\bond) and green fund (G\fund), although the correlation coefficients are relatively low, suggesting that there is a certain degree of positive linkage between green financial development and export trade.
 In addition, the correlation between export volume (Exp) and GDP (Gdp) is strong at 0.7714, indicating a strong relationship between export trade and economic growth.

-On the other hand, there are also significant positive correlations between various green financial indicators, such as the high correlation coefficients between the green credit index (G_credit) and green insurance (G_ins), green bond (G_bond) and green fund (G_fund), suggesting that the development trends of these green
+On the other hand, there are also significant positive correlations between various green financial indicators, such as the high correlation coefficients between the green credit index (G\credit) and green insurance (G\ins), green bond (G\bond) and green fund (G\fund), suggesting that the development trends of these green financial indicators are similar and mutually reinforcing among different provinces.
+However, the correlation between GDP and some of the green finance indicators is low, implying that the direct contribution of the current green finance development to economic growth may not be significant.